djpardis/djpardis.github.io/_posts/2024-08-12-startup-advice.md

 **Follow trends.** Don't ignore market trends.
 Following trends makes you more likely to get noticed, talked about, and funded.
 It's an easier ride if you want to take it.

 **Hire an accountant.** While it pays to follow trends, plan for the dry season.
-New trends always give way to newer trends — it's funny how that works.
+New trends always give way to newer trends; it's funny how that works.

 **Stand out.** Likewise, while following trends can be rewarding, sometimes it pays to focus on what you uniquely believe to be true.
 You can't expect a significant return without taking on a risk nobody else wants to take.